Guest007/Rosenfox/About-config_Short_manual_en-US.md

 http://kb.mozillazine.org/Browser.search.suggest.enabled

 Deny GEO-search.
 In order to set the right default search engine for your location, Firefox will perform a geolocation lookup once by contacting Mozilla's servers and store the country-level result locally.
-In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, Wi-Fi networks, cell phone towers, or IP address.
+In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems, geolocation features, Wi-Fi networks, cell phone towers, or IP address.
 To disable GEO-search, switch to:

     browser.search.geoSpecificDefaults=false
     browser.search.geoip.url=false (maybe obsolete)